cheng-lincoln/hci-avengers-workshop/README.md

 python -m avenge
 ```

-The code is written in `python 2.7.15` and is forward compatible with any later python versions.
+The code is compatible with `python 3`.

 You will be prompted to choose which exercise, as well as what input mode.